Hackclub-OC/Vision-OS/README.md

 Hosted at https://vision-os.xyz and https://vos.theme-verse.com!

+⚠️ **Warning:** The current commits are working fine in development mode but due to a plugin it is throwing an error in production. **Working on the fix currently**.
+Production will be updated soon!

 ## **Things to note**
 - **MIT LICENSE WILL BE ADDED TO IT SOON**
 - Note that running this in development mode might throw some errors which you will need to fix manually after installing the required packages `due to additional updates`